 Leadership, communication, time management, problem-solving, teamwork… volunteering in your spare time can help you build on a number of soft skills that will come into play in your professional life.
 Taking part in volunteering activities is particularly beneficial for students and recent graduates who may not have enough work experience to include on their CV.

-There’s an abundance of volunteering opportunities readily available if you’re willing and eager to get involved.
-One example is working with the Early Learning Initiative (ELI) which is based here at National College of Ireland.
+There’s an abundance of volunteering opportunities if you’re willing and eager to get involved.
+One example is the Early Learning Initiative (ELI) which is based at National College of Ireland.
 ELI was established to support local communities in the Docklands area of Dublin by providing world-class parent and child learning programmes.
 The ELI Volunteer Programme offers a unique way to contribute to society with one volunteer commenting that:

 “The programme shows how such small contributions of time can make such a positive change to both those volunteering and to the community they volunteered into.”